 Introduction to Human Geography

 Human Geography is a diverse discipline that explains the relationships between people and places in the world we live in.
 In this course students develop an understanding and appreciation of the interactions between people and places through the core themes of globalisation, development, urbanisation, diversity and inequality.
 The course explores the ways in which global and local forces continuously shape socio-cultural and economic landscapes including cities and countrysides.
 Case studies are drawn from a mix of Australian and international examples.
-An important component of the course is the development of student skills and competences in three major areas: the use and misuse of indicators of socio-cultural and economic change; techniques for field-based analysis of controversial local issues; and the basic use of geographical information systems (GIS) to explore trends in urban areas.
+An important component of the course is the development of student skills and competences in three major areas: the use and misuse of indicators of socio-cultural and economic change; techniques for field-based analysis of controversial local issues; and the distillation and communication of key arguments from relevant academic materials.
 Skills and concepts developed in the course are highly useful in other subject areas and for future employment opportunities.

 This is the compulsory 1000 level course for the Human Geography and the Environment major within the Bachelor of Arts program.
 This course will develop key geographical competencies.